By Chuck Hawks

 Likewise, a double rifle should always come with selective ejectors.
 If there is an angry lion lurking in the tall grass you definitely don't want to fumble around picking fired cases from the chamber with your fingers.

 The emphasis on handling speed explains why safari doubles traditionally wear "express" rear sights, a low type of open iron sight with a very wide and shallow "V" notch.
 A white line or slender diamond often delineates the center of the "V" and the front blade is usually tipped with a brass or ivory bead.
 Some modern combat pistols are now appearing with this type of rear sight.
 Express sights are supposed to be the fastest type of open sight with which to achieve a "flash" sight picture for speed shooting.
 The express rear sight is low and interferes less than other sights with instinctive point shooting at very short range.
-Great accuracy at extended ranges is not the express sight's forte', but that is generally not a requirement of double rifles in any case.
+Precision shooting at extended ranges is not the express sight's forte', but that is generally not a requirement of double rifles.
+Accuracy is measured in "minute of pie plate."

 Illustration courtesy of Merkel Sportwaffen GmbH.

-I once helped Guns and Shooting Online engraver and gunmaker Rocky Hays do the shooting for a double rifle he was regulating, and I can tell you from experience that it is a time consuming and painstaking process.
+I once helped Guns and Shooting Online Gunsmithing Editor Rocky Hays do the shooting for a double rifle he was regulating and I can tell you from experience that it is a time consuming and painstaking process.
 A double barreled safari rifle that prints 2" groups from both barrels at 50 yards (4 MOA) with the load for which it is regulated is shooting close enough to do its job.
+Some double rifles can do better, but not always.

-The latter, in either belted or flanged (rimmed) form, is probably the most popular, not to mention the most versatile, of the English safari cartridges.
+The latter, in either belted or flanged (rimmed) form, is the most popular and probably the most versatile of the English safari cartridges.
 Holland's .375 Flanged Magnum, designed specifically for use in double rifles, drives a 300 grain bullet (SD .305) at a muzzle velocity of 2400 fps with muzzle energy of 3835 ft. lbs.

-On the continent Austrian, Belgian and German gunmakers such as Heym, Krieghoff, Merkel, J.P Sauer & Sohn, FN/Browning and others produce fine double rifles in side-by-side and/or O/U configuration.
-Some excellent double rifles are also built in Italy and Spain.
-Grulla Armas of Spain, for example, builds a rare and beautiful back-action sidelock double rifle.
+On the continent Austrian, Belgian, Italian, Spanish, French and German gunmakers, such as Heym, Krieghoff, Merkel, J.P Sauer & Sohn, Chapuis, Piotti and others produce fine double rifles in side-by-side and/or O/U configuration.
+Grulla Armas of Spain, for example, builds a beautiful sidelock double rifle.

 Most of the Continental guns are chambered for rimmed metric calibers developed by German and Austrian firms, although British and American cartridges are also offered.
 Among the calibers available from Merkel of Germany, for example, in their doubles and drillings (3-barreled combination guns) are .22 Hornet, .222 Rem., 6.5x55, 6.5x57R, 7x57R, 7x65R, .308 Win., .30-06, .30R Blaser, 8x57IRS, 9.3x74R, .375 H&H, .416 Rigby, .470 NE and .500 NE.

 Double barreled rifles remain reasonably popular on the Continent, particularly in Austria, France, Germany, Italy, Scandinavia, Spain and Eastern Europe.
-They are widely used for hunting wild boar, stag and moose (alg).
-All of these are often shot from stands.
-For wild boar and red stag the standard 6.5mm, 7mm, 8mm and .30 calibers are popular and entirely adequate.
+They are widely used for hunting wild boar, bear, stag and moose.
+For wild boar and red stag the standard 7mm, 8mm and .30 calibers are popular and entirely adequate.

 In North America these two 9.3's are perhaps the best known of the classic German safari cartridges.
-Ammunition is available in the U.S. from European sources including Sellier & Bellot and Norma, as well as from American specialty firms such as Stars & Stripes Custom Ammunition.
-Hornady announced in 2007 that they were adding the 9.3x74 to their line of factory produced cartridges.
+Ammunition is available in the U.S. from A-Square, Nosler, Hornady and Federal, as well as European sources including Sellier & Bellot, Sako and Norma.
 There is probably more 9.3mm ammunition being sold in the U.S. today than ever before.

 North American hunters seeking moose and the great bears are finding that double rifles, often chambered for 9.3mm or .375 cartridges, are well suited to the task.
 Some Alaskan guides and outfitters have turned to double rifles in safari calibers to back-up their clients seeking grizzly and brown bear trophies in Alaska's densely wooded coastal regions.

 Unlike other types of rifles, doubles were developed expressly for hunting.
 They have no military, target shooting, or other extraneous applications.
-But, they do what they were designed to do very well indeed.
+However, they do what they were designed to do very well.